MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-alert-queryset.md

 * Suppose you have a KQL database and are storing application logs.
     * You receive an alert when any records from the last 5 minutes contain the string `authorization error` in the table’s *message* column.
 * In a different scenario, you have streaming data for available bicycles in different neighborhoods.
-A KQL query is created to render a piechart for the number of available bicycles per neighborhood.
+A KQL query is created to render a pie chart for the number of available bicycles per neighborhood.
     * You receive an alert when the number of available bicycles in any neighborhood falls below an acceptable number.

 ## Prerequisites